zhaoyangli/GOOG/README.md

 Change logic of scripts yourself

-Autofarmer and other feature is not hard to implement, logic is basically here:[url](https://github.com/ogame-ninja/scripts/blob/master/community/cremefresh55/OptimalFarmerNoTimer.go)
+Autofarmer and other feature are not hard to implement, logic is basically here:[url](https://github.com/ogame-ninja/scripts/blob/master/community/cremefresh55/OptimalFarmerNoTimer.go)

 I started learning GO and making this script at the same time, so be nice to a new comer